Hyperphosphatemia ICD-10-CM codes | 2025

 Use Code

 Hyperphosphatemia is a clinical condition characterized by an elevated phosphate level in the blood.
 It is often associated with renal failure or disorders that affect calcium and phosphate homeostasis.
-The following ICD-10-CM codes are integral to the diagnosis and billing process for hyperphosphatemia:
+The following ICD-10-CM codes, two of which are under section E83: Disorders of mineral metabolism, are integral to the diagnosis and billing process for hyperphosphatemia:

-• E83.39 - Other disorders of phosphorus metabolism: This code is designated for conditions that result in abnormal phosphorus metabolism, including but not limited to hyperphosphatemia.
-It is particularly useful when the condition is part of a broader metabolic disorder.
+This code is designated for conditions that result in abnormal phosphorus metabolism, including but not limited to hyperphosphatemia.
+Others include acid phosphatase deficiency, It is particularly useful when the condition is part of a broader metabolic disorder.

-• E20.9 - Hypoparathyroidism, unspecified: Hypoparathyroidism often leads to hyperphosphatemia due to the parathyroid hormone's role in phosphate regulation.
+Hypoparathyroidism often leads to hyperphosphatemia due to the parathyroid gland hormone's role in phosphate regulation.
 This code is used when hypoparathyroidism is diagnosed, but the details are not specified.

 Hyperphosphatemia can occur due to various conditions and has potential complications if not managed properly.
 Here's a concise clinical overview: